Update: ‘Chrysler Pacifica Electric,’ ‘Maxus MIFA 9,’ and ‘Mini Urbanaut’ sections updated.

 BYD ‘R’ Premium MPV

 BYD’s upcoming premium electric brand, which goes by the internal codename ‘R,’ will target the electric MPV segment, though it first plans to launch a rugged electric SUV.
-The brand will launch in the first half of 2022, and an electric MPV could be expected in 12-18 months of the launch.
+The brand will launch by June this year, and an electric MPV is expected within 12-18 months of the launch.

 The director of the premium brand, Zhao Changjiang, took to social media in November 2021 to collect feedback from netizens regarding a large 7-seat MPV.
 Given the premium positioning, we can expect the MPV to offer a range of 800+ km (500 miles) thanks to the BYD Blade Battery and the lightweight e-Platform 3.0.

 XBUS, previously called eBussy, is a new retro-style modular van.
 Measuring 3.96 meters in length, 1,64 meters in width, and 1.96 meters (offroad version: 2.03 meters) in height, it is ideally suited for European streets.
 And it’s light, too, weighing under 600 kg (net).
 It can carry up to 3 people and 1,000 kilograms of payload.
 A 56 kW motor drives the wheels and provides a top speed of 100 km/h.